Volunteer in Kenya

 - Epic weekend adventures - you’ll have your weekends free to explore Kenya with your new-found friends.

 The IVHQ Kenya volunteer program is based in Nairobi with volunteer placements located in suburban Nairobi and Kibera (the largest slum in Africa), Nakuru, Mombasa and rural Kenyan villages.
-Volunteers are required to fly into Nairobi, which is an 11 to 13 hour flight from most major airports in Australia.
+Volunteers are required to fly into Nairobi International Airport, which is a 13 to 15 hour flight from most major airports in Australia.
 Volunteer programs begin on the 1st and 15th of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 12 weeks.

 The aim of the Childcare project in Kenya is to provide much-needed assistance in childcare centres in Kenya which can host between 15 and 100 children at any one time.
 Due to the high incidences of illness and poverty in Kenya, the centres are always busy and there is a high demand for volunteer assistance.